 Without the ability to compel a BAC test, to justify an arrest an officer must rely on observations of actual impairment like slurred speech, bloodshot eyes, and poor driving or field sobriety test performance.

 Conviction is a misdemeanor punishable by a fine of up to $250, but your driver's license won't be impacted and the conviction won't count against your driving record.
 Keep in mind, though, that a misdemeanor can stay on your criminal record for life.

 Pedal bicycles.
 For regular pedal bikes, California has a specific law against "cycling under the Influence" or "CUI."
 California Vehicle Code section 21200.5 prohibits riding a bicycle while under the influence of drugs, alcohol, or a combination of the two.

 CUI is a misdemeanor carrying the same $250 fine as scootering while intoxicated.
 A CUI conviction won't count against your driver's license unless you are under 21-years-old, in which case your license may be suspended.

 Motorized and electric bicycles.
-California doesn't have a statute that specifically applies to riding an electric or motorized bicycle while under the influence.
-And California’s CUI statute applies only to those riding bikes that are “propelled exclusively by human power."
-So, presumably, anyone caught riding one of these bikes while intoxicated could be arrested for and charged with a standard DUI.
+California doesn't have a statute that specifically addresses riding an electric or motorized bicycle while under the influence.
+And the CUI statute applies only to bikes "propelled exclusively by human power."
+So, presumably, anyone caught riding an electric bike while intoxicated could be charged with a standard DUI.

-California's DUI laws generally apply to all motor vehicles.
-And “motor vehicle” is defined as a vehicle that is “self-propelled"—with a few exceptions, including for electric wheelchairs.
-So, although it might not be common, it would seem that anyone who operates an electric or gas-powered scooter or bike while drunk or high could be charged with a standard DUI.
-Basically, in DUI cases involving these types of bikes and scooters, the prosecutor would get to choose how to charge the offense.
+California's DUI laws generally apply to all "motor vehicles," defined as vehicles that are "self-propelled"—with a few specific exceptions, including electric wheelchairs.
+So, anyone who operates an electric or gas-powered scooter or bike while intoxicated could possibly be charged with a standard DUI.
+The prosecutor chooses how to charge the offense.